 - A total duration of the treatment of only two weeks, in which the patient can be at home and live his life normally;

 - Measured tumor reduction in a few days.

 In addition to its value as a single tumor treatment, Alpha DaRT has shown great potential in preclinical studies for the treatment of metastatic carcinoma when combined with immunotherapy.

 Metastases are the primary mechanism of cancer death, so any treatment that can reduce the extent of metastatic growth will prolong the patient's survival and hopefully reduce some of the pain and terror that patients experience after a metastatic diagnosis.

-Many major cancer centers around the world are currently studying Alpha DaRT for various cancers, including breast and pancreas.
-Testing takes place in locations including Israel, Canada, Japan, Russia, Italy, and the United States at prestigious institutions such as Memorial Sloan Kettering Cancer Center in New York and Montreal University Hospital Center (CHUM).
+Many major cancer centers around the world are currently studying Alpha DaRT for various types of cancer, including breast and pancreas.
+Tests take place in locations including Israel, Canada, Japan, Russia, Italy and the United States at prestigious institutions such as the Memorial Sloan Kettering Cancer Center in New York and the Montreal University Hospital Center (CHUM).

 Alpha Tau is growing rapidly, from fewer than 10 employees in 2016 to over 40 in 2020.
 To support the growing demand for Alpha DaRT, the company is building global manufacturing facilities in Massachusetts, Israel and Japan.

 The main investors in Alpha Tau's growth include Shavit Capital, OurCrowd, Medison Ventures, Alan Patricof and Sir Ronald Cohen.